algokittens/algoNFTs/batch_mint_arc69/README.md

-# How to batch mint algoNFTs following the ARC69 metadata standard using python
+# Batch minting algoNFTs following the ARC69 metadata standard using Python

 # Pre-requirements
 This guide will walk you through batch minting NFTs on Algorand following [ARC69](https://github.com/algokittens/arc69) using Python.
 No prior experience with Python is assumed, but you will be required to make some changes to the Python script to suit your requirements.